shlienlab/raccoon/docs/clustering.rst

 Dimensionality Reduction
 ========================

-Following the low-information features removal is the dimensionality reduction by means of UMAP.
+Following the low-information features removal is the dimensionality reduction through UMAP.
-Here there are a number of flags that one could set, mostly inherited by UMAP itself, the most important being :code:`dim`, the dimensionality of the target space.
+Here there are several flags that one could set, mostly inherited by UMAP itself, the most important being :code:`dim`, the dimensionality of the target space.
-One should take particular care in chosing this number, as it can affect both the results and the efficiency of the algorithm.
+One should take particular care in choosing this number, as it can affect both the results and the efficiency of the algorithm.
 The choice of metric for the objective function will also depend on this value, as :code:`'euclidean'` distances are only viable in two dimensions.